larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

    ``(0,'')`` if no new period has become available since the last call to read.

-   In case of an overrun, this function will return a negative size: :const:`-EPIPE`.
+   In case of a buffer overrun, this function will return the negative size :const:`-EPIPE`, and no data is read.
-   This indicates that data was lost, even if the operation itself succeeded.
+   This indicates that data was lost.
+To resume capturing, just call read again, but note that the stream was already corrupted.
-   Try using a larger periodsize.
+   To avoid the problem in the future, try using a larger period size and/or more periods, at the cost of higher latency.

 .. method:: PCM.write(data)